 The agencies that formed Community Kitchen/Lifescape Community Services have often been recognized for outstanding service to seniors.
 Since merging the numerous agencies providing senior services into one in 1999, Community Kitchen/Lifescape Community Services has been able to improve the quality of service.
 In 1999, Community Kitchen/Lifescape Community Services received the prestigious Sid Granet Aging Network Achievement Award.

-Our commitment to meeting a broad scope of senior needs is accomplished through the many programs that we offer such as:
+Our commitment to meeting a broad scope of senior needs is accomplished through the many programs that we offer.

 Leadership Team